 Motorbike trip 2016.
 In the old days the area of Nan was partly spread over what is now Laos.
 So there are a few old border crossing points.
 Via Google Maps I did find one and decided to try to go there.
 So I left in the early morning and did ride via route 101 to Tha Wang Pha and Pua.
 My first stop was at the "Wat Phuket" in Pua.
 Jus for the fantastic view and the good toilets.
 From here I took route 1256 to Bo Klua.
 Well I made some side-trips to small villages but this are really minor roads and most times end in dirt-tracks.
 Along route 1256 are some nice views-points and you will go up to almost 1700m high.
 A wonderful route, but be aware that the road is not always in very good condition.
 Due to the heavy rainfall there have been some landslides and some road parts are damaged.
 In Bo Klua I did visit the ancient salt pits and had a drink at the small coffee shop.
 There are also a few restaurants.
 For more information about Nan province have a look at Destination Travel Guide Nan.
+If you are interested to make motorbike trips in Northeast or North Thailand and need some information or help, please contact me by email at The Little Elephant Traveling in Thailand.

 |Route 1256 to Bo Klua, North Thailand|